Self-Specialization: Uncovering Latent Expertise within Large Language Models: Experimental Settings

-\paragraph{Models.} We use base MPT model \citep{MosaicML2023Introducing}, one of the powerful open-source foundation models, especially due to its feature of 8k context length.
-Inspired by the success of a previous work \citep{sun2023principledriven} that showed that large model size has a significant effect, we specifically adopt the 30B variant for our main experiments.
-For the retriever, we use simple yet effective BM25 \citep{Robertson1994OkapiAT}, in order to support a practical scenario where sufficient human-labeled data for training a more sophisticated retriever is not available.
-In addition to MPT-30B, we evaluate Falcon-40B \citep{falcon40b}, another strong open-source model, to further validate the general applicability of self-specialization.
-For benchmarking of general-purpose aligned models, we evaluate Alpaca-65B \citep{alpaca} and Dromedary-65B \citep{sun2023principledriven} that are both built based on LLaMA \citep{touvron2023llama}.
+\paragraph{Models.} We employ MPT-30B \citep{MosaicML2023Introducing} as a base model for main experiments.
+For the retriever, we use simple yet effective BM25 \citep{Robertson1994OkapiAT}, assuming human-labeled data is not sufficient.
+For benchmarking of general-purpose aligned models, we evaluate Alpaca-65B \citep{alpaca} and Dromedary-65B \citep{sun2023principledriven} that are both based on LLaMA \citep{touvron2023llama}.
+In addition to MPT-30B, we adopt LLaMA-2 7B \citep{touvron2023llama2} and Falcon-40B \citep{falcon40b} to further validate the general applicability of self-specialization with different scales and base models.
+We additionally evaluate existing domain-specific models \citep{wu2023pmcllama}: MedLLaMA and PMC-LLaMA (Details are in Section \ref{subsec:analyses}).